 There is a rule that most of us learn sooner or later, and often painfully.
 The rule is: If you’re going to put something in writing, make sure it’s something you wouldn’t mind your worst enemy reading.

-Every week, the newspapers are filled with yet another politician, another company, another movie star who sent something in an email, tweet or Facebook post that came back to embarrass them in a big way.
+Every week, the newspapers are filled with yet another politician, another company, another movie star who sent something in an email, tweet or social media post that came back to embarrass them in a big way.

 Anytime you write to someone, they can make your message public.
 And on Twitter, they can do it with just one click.